aivorynet/cloudflare-ai-markdown-worker/README.md

 https://example.com/docs/api/ → /md/docs/api/index.md
 ```

+**IMPORTANT**: Pre-generating markdown files makes a REAL DIFFERENCE.
+The quality difference is night and day - AI agents get clean, semantic content instead of converted HTML with potential formatting issues, navigation elements, and other noise.

-### Mode 2: On-the-Fly HTML Conversion (Fallback)
+### Mode 2: On-the-Fly HTML Conversion (Fallback Only)

 If pre-generated markdown doesn't exist, the worker automatically converts HTML to markdown using Turndown.

-**Trade-offs:**
+**This is a FALLBACK, not a recommendation:**
+- **Lower quality** - HTML conversion is imperfect
-- Slower - conversion happens on each request
+- **Slower** - Adds 50-200ms conversion time per request
+- **Less precise** - May include navigation, footers, and other unwanted content
-- Less precise - relies on HTML structure parsing
+- **Unreliable** - Depends on HTML structure and may break with site updates

-- Works for any page - no generation needed
+**Use this only when:**
+- You're testing the worker before setting up markdown generation
+- You have dynamic content that can't be pre-generated
+- You need a quick temporary solution

 ## About This Project